-Failure to secure or retain adequate coverage or reimbursement for our current products and our potential future products by third-party payors could adversely affect our business, financial condition and operating results.
+Failure to secure or retain adequate coverage or reimbursement for our current products and our potential future products by third-party payors could adversely affect our business, financial condition and operating results. \

-We have derived nearly all of our revenue from sales of t:slim, t:flex and t:slim G4 pumps and associated supplies, and expect to continue to do so until we are able to commercialize our other products that are currently under development.
+We have derived nearly all of our revenue from sales of insulin pumps and associated supplies, and expect to continue to do so until we are able to commercialize our other products that are currently under development.
 A substantial portion of the purchase price of an insulin pump is typically paid for by third-party payors, including private insurance companies, preferred provider organizations and other managed care providers.
 Future sales of our current and future products will be limited unless our customers can rely on third-party payors to pay for all or part of the associated purchase cost.
 Because we only recently initiated commercial sales of t:flex and t:slim G4, there remains some uncertainty regarding the coverage that third-party payors will offer for these products, particularly for individuals with type 2 diabetes where coverage requirements may necessitate additional laboratory tests or other information to support a determination of medical necessity.
 Access to adequate coverage and reimbursement for our current and future products by third-party payors is essential to the acceptance of our products by customers.

 Many third-party payors use coverage decisions and payment amounts determined by the Centers for Medicare and Medicaid Services, or CMS, which administers the U.S. Medicare program, as guidelines in setting their coverage and reimbursement policies.
 Medicare periodically reviews its reimbursement practices for diabetes-related products.
 Medicare implemented a competitive bidding process for blood glucose strip reimbursement, which resulted in a significant reduction in the reimbursement rate for those products.
 More recently, Medicare has also initiated a competitive bidding process for insulin pumps in limited geographies.
 As a result, there is uncertainty as to the future Medicare reimbursement rate for our products.
 In addition, those third-party payors that do not follow the CMS guidelines may adopt different coverage and reimbursement policies for our current and future products.
 It is possible that some third-party payors will not offer any coverage for our current or future products.
+For instance, effective July 1, 2016, UnitedHealthcare designated one of our competitors as their preferred, in-network durable medical equipment provider of insulin pumps for most customers over the age of 18.
+We expect this decision will prevent a majority of UnitedHealthcare members from purchasing an insulin pump from us for the foreseeable future.
+It is possible that other payors may adopt similar policies in the future, which would adversely impact our ability to sell our products.